 Today’s tutorial is designed to help you navigate ChellyWood.com’s new layout, using your desktop or laptop computer.

-If you’re more comfortable using a cell phone / smartphone / tablet / mobile device, your video tutorial is scheduled to post tomorrow.
+If you’re more comfortable using a cell phone / smartphone / tablet / mobile device, please click here to watch that tutorial video instead.

 My regular followers are already aware that this site went through a big makeover last summer (2019), and now there are new directories.
 However any time you re-design a website, there will be glitches.

 If you find links that don’t work or patterns that download as the wrong thing (or missing pieces), please leave a comment below (or on the page in question) describing what the problem is.
 You can also submit a question.
 I will address these issues as they arise.

 Please be aware that older patterns are only available as a JPG (graphic) image, but I’d like to change that.
 Converting all those old patterns to PDFs will take time, so be patient and know that I am working on it.